echolabsdev/prism-docs/configuration.md

 ```

 Just change `'openai'` to `'anthropic'` or `'ollama'` to switch providers.

-## Adding Custom Providers

-Thanks to Prism's driver pattern, you can easily add custom providers.
-We'll cover this in the [Providers](/providers) section.

 That's it for the basic configuration!
 With Prism's flexible setup, you're now ready to start generating text using various AI providers, including Ollama, right out of the box.